codatio/codat-docs/blog/240305-xero-bankstatement-report.md

 ## New behavior

 Unless the Xero required steps outlined below are completed:
-- The `Balance` fields within the `Bank Accounts` data type won't be populated for Xero connections.
+- The `Balance` field within the `Bank Accounts` data type won't be populated for Xero connections.
 - The `Bank Transactions` data type won't be populated for Xero connections.

 ## Action required